abdnh/anki-media-exporter/README.md

 By default, the add-on exports all media files.
 You can instead make it export only audio files from the add-on's configuration under *Tools > Add-ons*.

+## Download

+You can download the add-on from its AnkiWeb page: https://ankiweb.net/shared/info/567329012

 ## Credit

 The editor icon is adapted from [Bootstrap Icons](https://icons.getbootstrap.com/).